Finnmarken

 Finnmarken is a local newspaper published in Vadsø, Norway.
-It covers eastern Finnmark.
+It covers eastern Finnmark county.
 It was established in 1899 by Adam Egede-Nissen and others.

-In 1942 Finnmarken was taken over by the national socialist occupant regime.
+In 1942, Finnmarken was taken over by the national socialist occupant regime.
 They incorporated it into Finnmark Folkeblad in 1944.
 In 1945, after the occupation, this was reversed; however, both Folkets Frihet and Vadsø Arbeiderblad were absorbed into Finnmarken.

 It has a circulation of 7,147, of whom 6,302 are subscribers.

 Finnmarken (newspaper) is owned by A-pressen Lokale Medier AS, which in turn is owned 100% by A-pressen.

 The editor is Karoline Almås Sørensen.